Optimal learning with Bernstein Online Aggregation: Second order regret bounds for the BOA procedure

 \subsection{A new adaptive method for exponential weights}

-We described in Figure \ref{fig:3} the adaptive version of the BOA algorithm.
+We described in Figure \ref{fig:2} the adaptive version of the BOA procedure.
 Notice that the adaptive version of the exponential weights

 is different from \cite{cesabianchi:mansour:stoltz:2007} as the multiple learning rates $\eta_{j,t}$ depend on $j$.
 Moreover, the multiple learning rates appear in the exponential and as a multiplicative factor to solve the issue concerning the modification of the initial weights described above.
-Adaptive procedures with such multiplicative forms have been studied in \cite{gaillard:stoltz:vanerven:2014}.
-Multiple learning rates versions can be investigated for other exponential weights than for those of BOA.
-We obtain a second order regret bound for the BOA procedure similar than in \cite{gaillard:stoltz:vanerven:2014}:
+Adaptive procedures of such form have been studied in \cite{gaillard:stoltz:vanerven:2014}.
+Another possibility consists in putting a prior on learning rates as in \cite{koolen:vanerven:2015}.
+Multiple learning rates versions can be investigated for other exponential weights procedures than BOA.
+Notice also that for the first time we apply a multiple version of the "doubling trick" of \cite{cesabianchi:mansour:stoltz:2007}; the ranges estimators $E_{j,t}$ depend on $j$ and also appear in the exponential weights as a penalization when the ranges estimators are exceeded.
+We obtain a second order regret bound for the BOA procedure similar to the second order regret bounds obtained in Corollary 4 of \cite{gaillard:stoltz:vanerven:2014}: